AubRUG/march-2015/README.md

 * Optional for EDU users: request a discount/free upgrade by visiting
   <https://education.github.com/>

+If you decide you want a host that allows for free private projects, I recommend [Bitbucket](https://bitbucket.org/) as an alternative.
+(Actually, I use both for various projects.)

 ### Cloud9

 Setting up Ruby and Ruby on Rails to work on your personal computer